Mebus/CAN_BUS_Shield-1/README.md

 You can - for example - connect RX0BF to the Rs-pin of an PCA82C250 and use this GPIO to shutdown the transceiver on TX-only- or polling nodes saving additional power.

+### Support for 4MHz-Modules

+Based on the work of [Cory J. Fowler](https://github.com/coryjfowler/MCP_CAN_lib/) the code was extended to also support modules using a 4MHz crystal.
+All configuration values where recalculated to archive minimal deviation.
+These values are just calculated and not thoroughly tested, but you do use prototypes before hooking anything up to important communication systems, right?

 ---
 ## The CAN-Bus